-The University of Maryland, Baltimore is a government contractor subject to the Vietnam Era Veterans Readjustment Assistance Act of 1974, as amended (VEVRAA) which requires government contractors to provide equal opportunity and affirmative action for Disabled Veterans, Recently Separated Veterans, Active Duty Wartime or Campaign Badge Veterans, and Armed Forces Service Medal Veterans.
-If you are a protected Veteran covered by this program and would like to self-identify, please tell us.
+The University of Maryland, Baltimore is a government contractor subject to the Vietnam Era Veterans Readjustment Assistance Act of 1974, as amended (VEVRAA), which requires government contractors to provide equal opportunity and affirmative action for Disabled Veterans, Recently Separated Veterans, Active Duty Wartime or Campaign Badge Veterans, and Armed Forces Service Medal Veterans.
+If you are a protected veteran covered by this program and would like to self-identify, please tell us.
 Submission of this information is voluntary.

 Affirmative Action for Individuals with Disabilities

-The University is also a government contractor subject to Section 503 of the Rehabilitation Act of 1973, which requires government contractors to provide equal opportunity and affirmative action for qualified individuals with disabilities.
+The University also is a government contractor subject to Section 503 of the Rehabilitation Act of 1973, which requires government contractors to provide equal opportunity and affirmative action for qualified individuals with disabilities.
 If you have such a disability and would like to self-identify, please tell us.
 Submission of this information is voluntary.

 Why Report Veterans and Disability Status

-It is the University's goal to support employee needs and to be in compliance with appropriate regulations and we accomplish this in collaboration with all employees.
-Reporting Veteran and disability information allows the University to provide appropriate services to employees and report accurate data to appropriate agencies.
+It is the University's goal to support employee needs and to be in compliance with appropriate regulations, and we accomplish this in collaboration with all employees.
+Reporting veteran and disability information allows the University to provide appropriate services to employees and report accurate data to appropriate agencies.